meganz/MEGAcmd/contrib/docs/WEBDAV.md

 ## Platforms

-All major platfors support accesing/mounting a webdav location.
+All major platforms support accesing/mounting a webdav location.
 Here are some instructions to do that in Windows, Linux & Mac.

 ### Windows